 If you happen to keep up with me on Facebook and saw my recent post about cassava flour, here’s the recipe for the Gluten and Dairy Free Brownies I promised to share!

 If you are familiar with the clean eating diet guidelines we promote in our book, then you know our family is not gluten or wheat free.
 However, I know SO many of our readers are and so I try to do gluten free when possible these days.
-If you are NOT gluten free and you do not want to buy yet another alternative flour, feel free to substitute whole wheat flour (ideally biodynamic) or sprouted spelt flour for the cassava flour.

 What Is Cassava Flour?